 Meantime, an irritated Jamie yelled at Mouse, "I am trying to watch the movie Mouse!
 Stop rewinding!"

 To which Mouse explained, "Funny, look!
-They can walk backwards!"
+They walk backwards!"

 Upon realizing watching the movie right now was impossible while Mouse had the remote control, Jamie went to join the others around the table, and asked, "So what's up?
 Are we going on another midnight walk tonight?"